Kristen Stewart, Robert Pattinson Breakup Inspired New Movie

-Kristen Stewart, Robert Pattinson romance and breakup has inspired actress’ directorial debut movie.
-Stewart’s short-film Come Swim, released on January 19, marks an outstanding achievement in the career of Twilight star.
+The Kristen Stewart and Robert Pattinson romance and breakup has inspired the actress’ directorial debut movie.
+Stewart’s short-film Come Swim, released on January 19, marks an outstanding achievement in the career of the Twilight star.

-In her interview with Refinery29, Clouds of Sils Maria actress opens up about her inspiration behind the film.
-Twilight fame star openly admits that her personal relationships have been a huge admiration behind the movie, not denying the fact that it might have bits of her romance and fallout with Robert Pattinson.
+In her interview with Refinery29, the Clouds of Sils Maria actress opens up about her inspiration behind the film.
+The Twilight star openly admits that her personal relationships have been a huge admiration behind the movie, not denying the fact that it might have bits of her romance and fallout with Robert Pattinson.

 “Oh dude, this movie is like full-frontal heartbreak.
 I’m definitely not shying away from that, that’s absolutely what it’s about.
 It’s that first fall to this existential netherworld.
 You can attack yourself with memories or, depending on perspective, you can take a step back and say, ‘Actually, it wasn’t so bad.
 That was fun, we did have fun and it was nice.'”